schumannl00/Segment_App/documentation/CONCEPTS.md

 PyMeshFix Docs: Deep dive into the repair() algorithms.
 (Cite as well when using.) https://github.com/pyvista/pymeshfix

-PyVista: Used for the Taubin and Laplacian smoothing implementations. https://docs.pyvista.org/index.html
+https://docs.pyvista.org/index.html

 Nibabel: Documentation on handling NIfTI headers and affine matrices.